Waldorf Handwork Educators

-The Wonder and Wisdom of Handwork was founded in 2013 for anyone who self-identifies as a teacher of handwork in a Waldorf setting.
-We began as a small group holding in person summer conferences in a retreat setting in Southern California.
-In 2018 we held our first February conference.
-Our organization has evolved over the years.
+We began in 2013 as a small group holding in person summer conferences in a retreat setting in Southern California for anyone who self-identifies as a teacher of handwork in a Waldorf environment.
+In 2018 we held our first February conference, in 2019 our first homeschool conference, and in 2020 our first Austral-Asian conference.
+Our organization has evolved over the years!
 In order to meet changing needs, we pivoted to online conferences in July 2020.
 With this new growth came a new name, and a renewed purpose.

 Today Waldorf Handwork Educators has expanded to offer a wide variety of programs.
-In addition to our July and February conferences we now offer professional development opportunities, handwork skills classes for home-based learning and new teachers, and a two year handwork teacher training program.
+In addition to our July and February conferences we now offer professional development opportunities, handwork skills classes for home-based learning and new teachers, and a two-year handwork teacher training program.
+We also offer handwork curriculum for homeschoolers and new teachers in classroom settings.
 Offering these programs online allows us to welcome colleagues from around the world, creating space to learn from the diversity of our shared experiences.

 Waldorf Handwork Educators is dedicated to:

-A reputation for warmth, acceptance, collaborative, respectful and inspiring leadership
+- A reputation for warmth, acceptance, and collaborative, respectful group dynamics.

 Elizabeth Seward has 35+ years teaching Handwork and other subjects in public, private, and homeschool Waldorf settings.
 She was co-director of a nationally recognized Waldorf teacher training institute from 2000 - 2003.
 Elizabeth is a trained Waldorf class teacher in the grades.
 She holds a PhD in Education, an MA in second language learning, and an MA in Education and Spirituality.
 She is author of Teaching Through Stories: Jane and Jeremy Learn to Knit